An amazing road trip around Morocco. See the highlights from coast to desert.

 In the vast open arable fields, we stop to explore Volubilis, Morocco’s most well preserved roman ruins.
+Close to Volubilis is the pilgrimage town of Moulay Idriss where there are a couple of great lunch options.
 We then drive to Chefchaouen, the road ascending into the valleys of the Rif Mountains, the valley forms a dramatic entrance to the vividly blue-coloured small city.
 Here you can watch women and children washing carpets and clothes in public washing units – complete with scrubbing blocks, by the side of the river, before laying them out to dry on the roof-tops.
 There are public ovens and baths and through every other doorway, you will see craftsmen hard at work using traditional methods.
 Just far enough off the beaten track to discourage most tourists but offering something more authentic to those that seek it; the calm, arty environment is a welcome alternative from a hectic city tour.
 The steep streets are cobbled and virtually traffic free.

 Day 3 Chefchaouen to Fes